bozsahin/cogs501/README.md

 We will start online.
 Then we will see how it goes.

 In any case, I will have an open hour on Thursday 12.00-14.00, for face to face discussion for those who want it.
+I will try to make it online as well, in case anybody wants to join online.
+It will not be recorded.

 **News and discussion:** in class and the Google